Seeed-Studio/wiki-documents/docs/Grove-PIR_Motion_Sensor.md

 ![](https://github.com/SeeedDocument/Grove_PIR_Motion_Sensor/raw/master/img/connect_arduino.jpg)

 !!!Note
-	If we don't have Grove Base Shield, We also can directly connect Grove_Ultrasonic_Ranger to Seeeduino as below.
+	If we don't have Grove Base Shield, We also can directly connect Grove-PIR Motion Sensor to Seeeduino as below.

 | Seeeduino       | Grove - PIR Motion Sensor |
 |---------------|-------------------------|